Diameter approx. 30cm, 25cm, 20cm x 2cm (3 items).

 silk (outside-layer) , wooden frame, cotton linen canvas (under-layer)

 This kimono canvas set features two kimonos that share a common theme of ocean waves and fresh green colors.

 The upper canvas was crafted using the hakkake (lining) of the kimono on the lower canvas.

 Both of the kimonos used in these canvases were created and used during the late Showa period (1960-80ies).

 The kimono featured here is adorned with a variety of decorative seigaiha pattern, which depict ocean waves.
 This pattern is traditionally associated with good fortune, symbolizing the idea of endless waves and the wish for eternal happiness and a peaceful life for everyone.

 Characteristics of the fabric

-The lining that peeks out from the sleeves and hem is called "Hakkake," and there is a culture of enjoying the creative use of colors and patterns on the reverse side of kimono.
+The lining that subtly emerges from the sleeves and hem is referred to as "Hakkake," and it carries a tradition of embracing creative and vibrant colors and patterns on the reverse side of kimono.